LamiaSal/IFT6758_projet/project-template-main/README.md

 # IFT6758 Repo Project

 In the repository you'll find the work we've done through the whole project of the MILA course IFT6758.
 This project was divided in 3 parts.
+# Milestone 2
+In this ***second part*** we had to create a Comet account, do feature engineering, train modelsand evaluate our performance on a test set.

+# Milestone 1

 ## Data wrangling and exploration
 In the ***first part*** we had to extract, tidy and visualize data of the LNH statistics API (https://gitlab.com/dword4/nhlapi).
 In this repository you'll find :